 What are you doing when you’re not creating?
 What (other) hobbies do you have?

-Do you have an online portfolio or a blog where we can view your work?
+Do you have an online portfolio, blog or social medias where we can view your work?

 Is there anything else you’d like to say?
 Is there any project you are working on right now or any ongoing event or exhibition you would like to share with our readers?

-Thank you dear 100TAUR, it was a honor to interview you, I wish you only the best for you and your art and already looking forward to see your new art works :)
+Thank you dear Kathie, it was a honor to interview you, I wish you only the best for you and your art and already looking forward to see your new art works :)